 Tatra glass and float, hand painted.
 'Imagining mythologies and celebrating nature.
 During lockdown I have been inspired by traditional folk art, as well as the celebration of nature and green space, which have been so important for our well being.'

-Surinder Warboys 'Palimpsest'
+Surinder Warboys 'Hide and Seek'

 Antique glass, paint and silver chloride, diaper technique, staining, firing and plating.
 'The panel evolved out of thoughts on climate change and coming across an article in which the elephant was referred to as an Environmental Engineer.'